globalizejs/globalize/README.md

 provide functionality to your app or custom plugin that needed to know how many zeros are in a "billion", you could extend the culture information as follows:
 <pre>
-// define culture information without overwriting any existing values jQuery.global.cultures.fr = jQuery.extend( true, {
+// define additional culture information for a possibly existing culture
+$.global.cultures.fr = $.global.extend( true, {},
+	jQuery.global.cultures.fr || {},
+	{
 		numberFormat: {
 			billionZeros: 12
 		}
-}, jQuery.global.cultures.fr);
+	}
+);
 </pre>
 Using this mechanism, the "fr" culture will be created if it does not exist.
-And if it does, the given values will be added to it, taking care not to overwrite anything that is already defined (if you'd prefer to overwrite, you'd switch the last two arguments).
+And if it does, the given values will be added to it.
 When the jquery.global.fr.js script is eventually included, it too uses this technique, ensuring addition to the already-defined culture information.
 </p>

 <a name="defining"></a>